kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-aws-x-ray-pokeshop.md

 ## Run Both the Pokeshop API and Tracetest

-To start both the Pokeshop API and Tracetest, we will run this command:
+To start both the Pokeshop API and Tracetest, run this command:

 ```bash
 docker-compose up
 ```

 This will start your Tracetest instance on `http://localhost:11633/`.
-Go ahead and open it up.
+Open it and start creating tests!
-Start creating tests!
 Make sure to use the `http://demo-api:8081/` url in your test creation, because your Pokeshop API and Tracetest are in the same network.

 ## Learn More

-Feel free to check out our [examples in GitHub](https://github.com/kubeshop/tracetest/tree/main/examples), and join our [Discord Community](https://discord.gg/8MtcMrQNbX) for more info!
+Please visit our [examples in GitHub](https://github.com/kubeshop/tracetest/tree/main/examples) and join our [Discord Community](https://discord.gg/8MtcMrQNbX) for more info!